Application and Simulation of Computerized Adaptive Tests Through the Package catsim: Item Response Theory

 As a CAT simulator, \pkg{catsim} borrows many concepts from Item Response Theory (IRT) \citep{lord_statistical_1968, rasch_item_1966}, a series of models created in the second part of the 20th century with the goal of \emph{measuring latent traits}. \pkg{catsim} makes use of Item Response Theory one-, two-, three- and four-parameter logistic models, in which examinees and items are represented by a set of numerical values (the models' parameters).
 Item Response Theory itself was created with the goal of measuring latent traits as well as assessing and comparing individuals' proficiencies by allocating them in proficiency scales, inspiring as well as justifying its use in adaptive testing.

-The logistic models of Item Response Theory are unidimensional, which means that a given assessment instrument only measures a single proficiency (or dimension of knowledge).
+In the unidimensional logistic models of Item Response Theory, a given assessment instrument only measures a single proficiency (or dimension of knowledge).
 The instrument, in turn, is composed of \emph{items} in which examinees manifest their latent traits when answering them.

 In unidimensional IRT models, an examinee's proficiency is represented as \(\theta\).
-Usually, \(-\inf < \theta < \inf\), but since the scale of \(\theta\) is up to the individuals creating the instrument, it is common for the values to be around the normal distribution \(N(0; 1)\), such that \(-4 < \theta < 4\).
+Usually, \(-\inf < \theta < \inf\), but since the scale of \(\theta\) is defined by the individuals creating the instrument, it is common for the values to be fit to a normal distribution \(N(0; 1)\), such that \(-4 < \theta < 4\).
 Additionally, \(\hat\theta\) is the estimate of \(\theta\).
 Since a latent trait can't be measured directly, estimates need to be made, which tend to get closer to the theoretically real \(\theta\) as the test progresses in length.